chatzikalymnios/ansible-devtools/roles/nvm/README.md

 # NVM Ansible Role

-This role can be used to install [nvm](https://github.com/nvm-sh/nvm) on an Ubuntu development workstation.
+This role can be used to install [nvm](https://github.com/nvm-sh/nvm) on a Linux development workstation.

 ## Example Playbook